A Field Guide to Otherkin, by Lupa

 Immanion Press, 9781905713073, 310 pp. (incl. appendices, bibliography and index), 2007

-A Field Guide to Otherkin is the first full length treatment of this subculture, and, as such, while it has an extensive bibliography, a significant amount of material is drawn from surveys submitted from Otherkin and Lupa’s own experience, as she identifies as Otherkin herself.
+A Field Guide to Otherkin is the first full length treatment of this subculture.
+It has an extensive bibliography, and a significant amount of material is drawn from surveys submitted from Otherkin and Lupa’s own experience, as she identifies as Otherkin herself.

 Otherkin are people who are physically human, yet believe some aspect of their being to be wolves, foxes, or even fae, dragons and other fantastic creatures.
 Where in totemism a connection has been forged with an external entity, Otherkin identify the “other” as a part of themselves.

 Lupa defines someone who considers themselves to be Otherkin as “a person who believes that, through either a non-physical or (much more rarely) physical means, s/he is not entirely human.
 This means that anyone who relates internally to a nonhuman species either through soul, mind, body, or energetic resonance, or who believes s/he hosts such a being in hir body/mind.”

 I know several people who self-identify as Otherkin, some of whom contributed surveys intended for this field guide, but I’m not well acquainted with the subject.
 This book has certainly helped me sort out what someone means when they say they are Otherkin.